awsdocs/aws-codestar-user-guide/doc_source/setting-up.md

 ## Step 3: Configure the User's IAM Permissions<a name="setting-up-user"></a>

 You can use AWS CodeStar as an IAM user, a federated user, the root user, or an assumed role\.
 If you choose an IAM user, AWS CodeStar helps you configure user access by managing IAM permissions for you\.
-For information about what AWS CodeStar can do for IAM users versus federated users, see [AWS CodeStar Access Permissions Reference](access-permissions.md)\.
+For information about what AWS CodeStar can do for IAM users versus federated users, see [AWS CodeStar IAM Roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles)\.

 If you have not set up any IAM users, see [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html)\.

 ### Configure Permissions for IAM Users<a name="setting-up-create-iam-user"></a>